Kinto/kinto/docs/api/1.x/synchronisation.rst

 Strategy #3 — Newest then oldest
 --------------------------------

-For very large collections, it could be interesting to mix both previously presented strategies.
+For very large collections, it could be interesting to perform a first partial synchronisation, and then fetch old records in background.

 When a new client wants to sync, it gets some recent records using the newest strategy, and then fetches the old records in a second phase, in background